Q&As: Business Services Wage Assessment Tool (BSWAT) Payment Scheme

 Because the court did not look at the BSWAT in relation to the wages of people with other types of disability, there is no perceived liability for the payment of wages assessed using the BSWAT where the person does not have an intellectual disability.

-The lump sum payment to supported employees who have had their wages assessed by the BSWAT is exempt from means testing for income support payments in the social security law.
+The payment is exempt from means income testing for income support payments under the social security law.

-ADEs have no formal role in the BSWAT Payment Scheme or in the representative proceeding.
-However, from time to time, ADEs may be contacted for information to assist the Department in determining payment amounts for the scheme.
+ADEs have no formal role in the Scheme.
+However, ADEs may be contacted for information to assist the Department in determining payment amounts for the Scheme.